 The mission of the Medical School is to be a leader in enhancing the health of people through the education of skilled, compassionate, and socially responsible scientists, physicians, and health professionals.
-With two campuses serving diverse populations in rural and urban Minnesota, the Medical School is dedicated to preeminence in primary care medicine, exemplary specialty care, innovative research, and education.
+With multiple campuses serving diverse populations in rural and urban Minnesota, the Medical School is dedicated to preeminence in primary care medicine, exemplary specialty care, innovative research, and education.

 The Medical School is responsible for:

 - the educational program leading to the Doctor of Medicine (MD) degree;